Werdinsel

-Werdinsel, also known as Limmatauen Werdhölzli, is an island and protected area in the Limmat in Switzerland.
+Werdinsel, also known as Limmatauen Werdhölzli, is an island and a protected area in the Limmat in Switzerland.

 Geography

 Located in the former independent municipality of Höngg, today the river island is a popular recreation area, public park and bath in the Limmat, situated in the northernly suburban area of the Limmat Valley in Zürich.
 The island has a maximum length of about 550 m and a maximum width of about 125 m.
 Its highest point is about 403 m above sea level, a few metres above the river level at Zürich-Höngg.
 The minimum distance from the river bank is about 10 m, and the island is also separated by the artificial Giessen channel.

 Recreation

-The so-called Flussbad Au-Höngg is one of the four public river baths situated in the Limmat within the city of Zürich.
-The entrance is free, but there is just a limited infrastructure.
+The so-called Flussbad Au-Höngg is one of four public river baths situated in the Limmat within the city of Zürich.
+The entrance is free but there is a limited infrastructure.
 The Zürich tram line 17 (stop Tüffenwies) and the local Verkehrsbetriebe Zürich VBZ bus lines 80 and 89 (stop Winzerhalde) provide public transportation.
 The island also houses a restaurant and grill stations, family gardens, sand beaches and a forested area, the adjoint Limmat-Auen Werdhölzli protected area.

-For decades, the river island has been called a 'conflict zone' related to its public use; so claim those with dogs, naturists and LGBT enthusiasts, as well as textiles (non-nudists) and families in the area.
-Another problem is the intensive use, so on peak days, up to 4,500 visitors search for recreation, almost half a million a year, among them also people from neighboring cantons, and therefore causing additional road transport traffic.
-The city police, however, legally allows any people to roam freely naked in public, and even outdoor sex is not illegal as long as no one raise indictment.
-The city police forces regularly patrols on the ground, and the municipal authorities started to assign beware of the naked signs in August 2015.
+For decades, the river island has been called a 'conflict zone' related to its public use; its home to those with dogs, naturists and LGBT enthusiasts, as well as textiles (non-nudists) and families in the area.
+Another issue is the high volume of visitors; on peak days, up to 4,500 people come seeking recreation, totaling nearly half a million annually.
+This influx includes visitors from neighboring cantons, which further contributes to increased road traffic.
+The city police, however, legally allow anyone to roam freely, naked in public, and even outdoor sex is not illegal as long as no one raises indictment.
+The city police force regularly patrols the ground, and the municipal authorities started to assign beware of the naked signs in August 2015.